 But enough history for now.
 Let’s check out what Rarotonga has to offer and there’s plenty of it.
 Ever since its WWII runway was upgraded to an international airport in 1974, tourism was been steadily booming on the island.
 In fact, it’s the primary source of income these days and it’s easy to understand why.
 Rarotonga is a compact little treasure in the South Pacific.
 It offers every kind of accommodation type, white sand beaches, happy hour galore, diving, water sports, hiking, sport fishing and among many other activities, has quite the food scene.
 So foodies, beach bums, nature lovers and water sport junkies – everyone will have their wish come true in Rarotonga.
 But what’s the best way to explore Rarotonga?

 Getting around the island is a breeze.
 There’s no way you can get lost, with just one main road circling the island at a 50 km/h max limit, ensuring that you’ll stay in sync with the island vibe.
-There are efficient busses that run in clockwise and anti clockwise routes.
+There are efficient buses that run in clockwise and anti-clockwise routes.
 If you’re lucky, you might even get ‘Mr. Hopeless’ as your driver.
 If he’s not doing his incredibly funny comedy act or dishing out valuable visitor tips, he’ll probably be serenading you with some Andrea Bocelli classics (”time to, say goodbye….”).
 Another way to get around is by scooter.
 I’m pretty sure Rarotonga has the highest per capita scooter to people ratio and in any case – there are lots of them around.
 You can always cruise the island in style with a Mini Copper from Polynesian Rentals or with a comfy car from Go Cook Islands.

 Saturday morning market